hisamafahri/template-jtd/index.md

 ## How do I Personally Use It?

-My intended purposes for this template is to have a great starting point for me and all of my personal, projects, or even work documentations purposes.
+My intended purpose for this template is to have a great starting point for me and all of my personal, projects, or even work documentation purposes.

 ## How do I (mostly) Structured It?

-I am a really a huge fan of [Diátaxis](https://diataxis.fr) framework for documentation strategy.
+I am a huge fan of [Diátaxis](https://diataxis.fr) framework for documentation strategy.
 It mostly split it into Tutorials, How-to Guides, References, and Explanations/Concepts.

-While its initially intended purpose is to be used in technical documentations, I found it to be suitable with a wide-range documents with little to no adjustments.
+While its initial purpose was to be used in technical documentation, I found it to be suitable with a wide range of documents with little to no adjustments.

 ## How can I use it?